wkumari/draft-vandergaast-edns-client-subnet/README.md

         can configure it not to forward ECS in certain cases.
-In particular, RNS is configured to not include an ECS option when talking to delegation-centric nameservers, as described in
+In particular, RNS is configured to not include an ECS option when talking to delegation-centric nameservers, as described in Section 6.1.

-Contavalli, et al.       Expires August 27, 2015               [Page 17]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

-        Section 6.1.
 Thus, no ECS option is added, and resolution is performed as usual.

    4. RNS now knows the next server to query, Authoritative Nameserver ANS, responsible for example.com.

+Contavalli, et al.      Expires September 8, 2015              [Page 17]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

    5. RNS prepares a new query for www.example.com, including an ECS option with: